Beech's packaging shows the allergens in Bold Text in the list of Ingredients.

 Beech's provides product information about each product we make.
-On each product detail page in the online shop our customers can see the full list of ingredients and nutritional information.
-This also shows the allergen statement on each pack so that customers can make an informed choice about a product before making a purchase online.
+On each product detail page you can can see the full list of ingredients and nutritional information.
+An allergen statement is also given on each pack so you can make an informed choice about a product before making a purchase online.

 All Beech's products are suitable for Vegetarians and many of our dark chocolate products are also suitable for Vegans, as listed on the dedicated Vegan page.
 All Beech's products are totally GLUTEN FREE.

 Stay subscribed to our newsletters to access seasonal exclusive special deals and automatic entry into our FREEE PRIZE DRAWS.
 (Holiday and Hampers).